thomasteoh/thomasteoh.github.io/_posts/2015-03-25-fleas-and-lice.md

 title: Fleas and lice resources uploaded
 comments: true
 category: Veterinary
+description: Fleas and lice of veterinary importance in Australia.
 ---

 The Fleas and Lice section under [Resources]({{ site.baseurl }}resources) has been uploaded!
 In it, there will be microscopy of the species of parasite that are of relevance to veterinary domestic animal health in Australia.
 This will continue to be a work in progress, as I collect more pictures and add information.